kingnuel2503/Random-Variables-and-optimal-constellation/README.md

-# Digital-communication-projects
-## Project 1: Random Variable and Optimal Constellation Design
+# Random Variable and Optimal Constellation Design
 Below are the diagrams of the various constellations as well as their respective decision regions.

 ### a) M = 4